KohaILS/koha-manual-zh-cn/source/patrons.rst

 |image464|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: checkouthistory-table).

 If you would like to export a list of barcodes for the items checked in today you can find that option under the More menu on the top right of the page.